RobertoBenjami/stm32_graphics_display_drivers/README.md

    - setting the debug (SYS / serial wire or trace assyn sw)
    - setting the timebase source (i like the basic timer for this)
    - if FSMC : setting the FSMC (chip select, memory type = LCD, Lcd reg select, data = 8 or 16 bits, timing)
+   - if SDCARD : setting the SDIO mode, enabled the FATFS, FATFS: USE_LFN, MAX_SS = 4096, FS_LOCK = 5, RTC enabled
+   - if JPG : enabled the LIBJPEG
    - setting the clock configuration
    - project settings: project name, toolchain = truestudio, stack size = 0x800
    - generate source code